 The INDEXED BY phrase forces the SQLite query planner to use a particular named index on a DELETE, SELECT, or UPDATE statement.
-The INDEXED BY phrase is an extension that is particular to SQLite and is not portable to other SQL database engines.
-The INDEXED BY phrase can be seen in the following syntax diagrams:
+The INDEXED BY phrase is an SQLite extension and is not portable to other SQL database engines.

 The query planner checklist describes steps that application developers should following to help resolve query planner problems.
 Notice the that the use of INDEXED BY is a last resort, to be used only when all other measures fail.